L50N/nextcloud-space-dock/README.md

 - `curl` for communication with remote space stations (retrieving necessary files)
 - A Debian or Debian-based operating system to maintain system compatibility and stability

+## 👾 Acknowledgments

+A project made by L5ON with ❤️